webturtl/stats220/README.md

 # STATS220
 ## Welcome!
 **This page was made for:**
-1. My STATS 220 projects
+1. My STATS 220 projects 📚
    - *Assignment 1*
-3. Memes I've created for STATS 220
+3. Memes I've created for STATS 220 💻
+   - *Using the R Magick Package*

 My STATS 220 page is [*here*](https://webturtl.github.io/stats220/)